 Staff and Security

 The residence halls at Fond du Lac Tribal and Community College are managed and supervised by a Housing Director who is an employee of the college.
 Additional staff include student Residence Advisors who assist in the operation of the facility and help plan activities for residents.
-Guest policies and procedures allow residents to have friends and relatives stay overnight on occasion.
 The facility has a 24-hour security system with video surveillance in public areas inside and outside the building.